I don’t mean “old infrastructure” in terms of “how aged is it in years”, but “how it is holding you back in achieving faster software delivery”.

-In short it should have the ability to break the silos within your IT environment and break silos between development, QA, and operations teams.
-And this in turn improves velocity of software development, improves infrastructure utilization, increases overall operational efficiency, and reduces costs.
+In short, it should have the ability to break the silos within your IT environment and between development, QA and operations teams.
+This, in turn, improves velocity of software development, improves infrastructure utilization, increases overall operational efficiency, and reduces costs.

-What you need is a solution that enables DevOps best practices.
+What you need is a cloud solution that enables DevOps best practices.

 Self-service API-driven Infrastructure: A key attribute of DevOps best practice

-Self-service, API-driven infrastructure is a fundamental requirement to enable Infrastructure as Code – a key attribute to enable DevOps best practice.
-It allows developers to write code (which can be done using their favorite programming language) and make RESTful API calls to the underlying programmable infrastructure to manage initial deployments and configurations as well as manage ongoing automated dynamic provisioning of infrastructure, autoscaling, monitoring, and alerting.
+Self-service API-driven infrastructure is a fundamental requirement to enable Infrastructure as Code – a key attribute to enable DevOps best practice.
+It allows developers to write code (which can be done using their favorite programming language) and make RESTful API calls to the underlying programmable infrastructure to manage initial deployments and configurations.
+It also enables them to manage ongoing automated dynamic provisioning of infrastructure, autoscaling, monitoring and alerting.

 All this automation removes the confusion and error-prone manual steps for the entire application delivery process, including development, testing, staging, and production deployments.
 This in turn accelerates software delivery and increases quality.

-However, building such a self-service API-driven infrastructure yourself is not easy.
-The key component that pushes up the cost is the operational complexity and the cost of experts needed to build and operate it.
+However, building such a self-service API-driven infrastructure by yourself is not easy.
+The key component that drives up the cost is the operational complexity and the cost of experts needed to build and operate it.

-To lower cost, you should look into solution that is not entirely handled by people but by smart software that drives automation and intelligence into the entire stack.
+To lower cost, you should look into a solution that is handled, at least in part, by smart software that drives automation and intelligence into the entire stack.

 Hyper-converged Infrastructure (HCI): Eliminating silos in the infrastructure